Bispectrum as Baryon Acoustic Oscillation Interferometer: Introduction

 The variance in $\alpha$ including marginalization over the amplitude parameters is

-We compute $\sigma_\alpha$ for $P(k)/P_{\rm nw}(k)$ alone, and for $P(k)/P_{\rm nw}(k)$ combined with $B(k)/\bptnw(k)$ for different sets of triangle configurations.
-We also compute $P(k)/P_{\rm nw}(k)$ for the post-reconstruction $P_{\rm r}(k)$, where reconstruction uses a smoothing scale of $R_s = 5\, {\rm Mpc}/h$.
+We compute $\sigma_\alpha$ for $P(k)/P_{\rm nw}(k)$ alone and for $P(k)/P_{\rm nw}(k)$ combined with $B(k_1)/\bptnw(k_1)$ for different sets of triangle configurations.
+We also compute $P(k)/P_{\rm nw}(k)$ for the postreconstruction $P_{\rm r}(k)$, where reconstruction uses the algorithm of \cite{Padmanabhanetal:12} with bias measured from $P(k)$ and a smoothing scale of $R_s = 15\, {\rm Mpc}/h$.
+Our results are unchanged at the percent level with a smaller smoothing scale of $R_s = 5\, {\rm Mpc}/h$.
 Both reconstruction and the addition of bispectrum information decrease the uncertainty in $\alpha$.
-Computing the improvement in $\sigma_\alpha$ relative to the pre-reconstruction, $P(k)$-only constraint, we find that the relative improvement depends on the number and choice of triangle configurations.
+Computing the improvement in $\sigma_\alpha$ relative to the prereconstruction, $P(k)$-only constraint, we find that the relative improvement depends on the number and choice of triangle configurations.
 Three destructive configurations (57 triangles) only improve $\sigma_\alpha$ by less than 3\%, but a different 57 triangles in three constructive triangle configurations ($c_1$, $c_2$, and $c_3$) improve $\sigma_\alpha$ by roughly 8\%.
 With an additional four constructive configurations (for a total of 133 triangles in seven constructive configurations), the improvement reaches 12\%.
 The marginal improvement from each configuration depends as well on its covariance with previously selected configurations; future work will explore this dependence more fully.
 All ten triangle configurations (seven constructive and three destructive) provide an improvement of roughly 14\% over the precision from $P(k)$ alone.
-This initial choice of ten configurations does not exhaust the information available in the bispectrum, and we anticipate that a larger set of triangles will further improve constraints on $\alpha$.
+This initial choice of ten configurations does not exhaust the information available in the bispectrum; the seventh and last constructive configuration, for example, still raises the improvement in constraints by about 20\%.
+We thus anticipate that opportunities remain to further improve constraints on $\alpha$ by strategically selecting triangle configurations with minimal covariance.
+We will study the covariance structure of the bispectrum and its implications for triangle selection in detail in future work.

+Fisher analysis also gives an estimate of how constraints from the bispectrum compare to reconstruction, currently the best available technique to improve BAO precision.
+Following the same Fisher analysis, we estimate that the reconstructed $P_{\rm r}(k)$ improves on the prereconstruction $\alpha$ constraint by roughly 30\%.
+This is roughly twice the improvement we find using ten bispectrum triangle configurations.
+Both bispectrum and reconstruction perform better at lower redshift, as shown in Table~\ref{tab:improvement_redshift}.